loekd/AskVantage/scripts/script04.md

 # run Aspire AppHost project
+echo "skip this demo"
+killall dotnet
+# if you really want to:
 echo "Manually start the debugger from Rider"

 # Get the dotnet & app host process ids